sommarskog/sql-docs/azure-sql/database/performance-guidance.md

 ## Best practices for very large database architectures in Azure SQL Database

-Before the release of [Hyperscale](service-tier-hyperscale.md) service tier for single databases in Azure SQL Database, customers could run into [capacity limits for individual databases](service-tiers-sql-database-vcore.md?view=azuresql-db&preserve-view=true#resource-limits).
-While [Hyperscale elastic pools](./hyperscale-elastic-pool-overview.md) offer significantly higher storage limits, elastic pools and pooled databases in other service tiers might still be constrained by those storage capacity limits in the non-Hyperscale service tiers.
+Before the release of the [Hyperscale service tier](service-tier-hyperscale.md) for single databases in Azure SQL Database, customers could run into [capacity limits for individual databases](service-tiers-sql-database-vcore.md?view=azuresql-db&preserve-view=true#resource-limits).
+While [Hyperscale elastic pools](hyperscale-elastic-pool-overview.md) offer significantly higher storage limits, elastic pools and pooled databases in other service tiers might still be constrained by those storage capacity limits in the non-Hyperscale service tiers.

 The following two sections discuss two options for solving problems with very large databases in Azure SQL Database when you can't use the Hyperscale service tier.